aryankargwal/genai-tutorials/README.md

 ### Future Plans
 - Expansion to cover additional data extraction methods and integration with text and image processing modules.

+## Qwen 2.5 Coder - UI to Code Transformation

+The **Qwen 2.5 Coder** tutorial demonstrates the use of **Qwen 2.5** to transform UI layouts into HTML/CSS code.
+It offers a streamlined solution for automating design-to-code workflows, enabling rapid prototyping and design implementation.

+### Future Plans
+- Additional examples with more complex UI layouts and improvements in customization for UI component parsing.

 ## 📜 License
 This repository is licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).